acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

   with the ACIS team and review the diagnosis.
 The MIT ACIS team (Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr) should also be included in the discussion, either in the telecon or via email.
 If the diagnosis is consistent with previous DPA-A anomalies, proceed with the recovery.
-If the diagnosis is not consistentwith previous DPA-A anomalies, stop and start a more involved analysis with the ACIS team.
+If the diagnosis is not consistent with previous DPA-A anomalies, stop and start a more involved analysis with the ACIS team.
 * As soon as the time of the shutdown is known, inform ``sot_yellow_alert``.
 * Identify whether or not additional comm time is needed and if so ask the OC/LSE to request it.
-* Call a telecon with the FOT, SOT, and FDs to brief them on the diagnosis and the plan to develop a CAP to recover.
+* Send an email to ``sot_red_alert`` and call a telecon with the FOT, SOT, and FDs to brief them on the diagnosis and the plan to develop a CAP to recover.
-* Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu.
+* Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
   It will also be necessary to call the OC/CC to determine which number should be used for the CAP.
   This CAP will have the following steps:

   - Power on the DPA side A (|dpaa_on|_)
   - If *Chandra* is heading into the radiation belts, it may be necessary to also issue a ``WSVIDALLDN``